 It can be one of the most upsetting things about being a family caregiver.
-You’re always at your mom’s beck and call.
-You spend hours helping her, take over household chores, drive her to medical appointments, struggle with her personal care.
-Yet instead of thanks, you get accusations: “You’ve taken my purse!
+You’re consumed with the care of your mom.
+You spend hours helping her, taking over household chores, driving her to medical appointments, struggling with her personal care.
+Yet instead of thanks, you may be met with accusations: “You’ve taken my purse!
 You’re stealing my money.”
 Then, as usual, after a few minutes’ search, the purse turns up under the pillow, where Mom hid and forgot it.

 Delusions—fixed, false ideas—are quite common with Alzheimer’s disease and the other dementias.
-Often they can simply be caused by the very nature of the forgetfulness of these diseases: Like many seniors, Mother hid her purse “to keep it safe.”
+Often, they can simply be caused by the very nature of the disease and the damage to the brain caused by dementia.
+It may be possible that mother hid her purse “to keep it safe.”
 However, she forgets that she put in under the pillow so now it’s missing.
 You are the only person who has visited; therefore, you must be the guilty party.

 Likewise, mistaken identity, another common delusion, can be caused by forgetfulness.
 As painful as it may be, your father may not remember what his wife, daughter, or son look like, so he no longer recognizes them.
 Or, forgetful and confused, he may think he is 40 years old, not 80, and so may mistake his grandson for his son.

 Sometimes delusions are more mysterious.
 A person with dementia may decide that the neighbors have moved the fence in six feet during the night or that someone is constantly breaking into the house.